Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 summary: The most complete (yet standard) CI/CD pipeline you'll ever find for most of your Python projects.
 Now spend more time on maintaining your project rather than fixing CI/CD issues.
 description: The most complete (yet standard) CI/CD pipeline you'll ever find for most of your Python projects.
 Now spend more time on maintaining your project rather than fixing CI/CD issues.
 cover:
   image: "covers/pipeline.png"
   alt: "GitHub services coupled with Poetry is a life saver"
   caption: "Use GitHub Actions + Poetry & Chill!"
   relative: true
 showtoc: true
 ---

 Have you ever spent ages tinkering with CI/CD tools rather than work on writing code for your Python project?

 I sure did!
-There were times [Poetry][Poetry Landing Page] couldn't install dependencies due to virtual environments.
+There were times [Poetry][poetry landing page] couldn't install dependencies due to virtual environments.
 Or other times, the dependencies wouldn't just cache for some reasons.
 On top of that, CI/CD tools are difficult to debug dude to obscure error messages.

 Hence, I'm sharing this GitHub Actions workflow which I use with most of my Python projects.
 It works right out-of-the-box without any tinkering & sets you on the right path to publishing your project.
 The workflow is very minimal yet doesn't compromise on some of the most major CI/CD principles required for maintaining optimal coding standards.
 Keeping it minimal also means, you're free to build upon it for further changes & improvements.